How to Plan a Successful Book Launch in 6 Easy Steps

 Hitting ‘publish’ on a book you’ve spent months (or years!) writing is a moment you want met with a bang, not a whimper.
 To that end, if you want people to read your new publication, you need to direct their attention to it.
 And that’s where planning an effective book launch comes in.

-Unless you’re Beyonce, most of your pre-launch strategy needs to involve determining how to make your book discoverable to new readers, as well as how to let existing fans know40 about your latest title.
+Unless you’re Beyonce, your pre-launch strategy should focus on making your book discoverable to new readers, as well as letting existing fans know about your latest title.
 While many authors tiptoe around this kind of book promotion — either because it seems overwhelming or like an endeavor that taints artistic expression — to build a self-publishing career, you’ll need to get comfortable with the more entrepreneurial side of publishing.

 We’re here to help you do just that!
 In this post, we break down the six key components of launching a book.
 To jump straight to our free book launch checklist, click here!

 1. Launch your book with a price promotion

 In self-publishing lingo, a price promotion is when you discount your book for a short period of time, during which you engage in concentrated marketing activities.
 There are two main benefits to launching your book with a price promotion:

 Attracting new readers.
 If you’re an indie author just getting your feet wet in the publishing world, chances are you don’t have much of a following yet.
 Perusing readers are much more likely to take a chance on an unknown author if their book is heavily discounted (or free!).

 Discoverability.
 The primary goal of a launch is to give your book as much visibility as possible while it’s still new.
 One of the best ways to do this is to land your book on Amazon’s Best Seller list, as this is a heavily populated browsing-reader zone.
 The more copies of your book you sell, the more Amazon will feature it in its top charts, and the more copies you'll sell, so on and so forth — it’s a cycle you definitely want in on!